-11. Click the Notification tab.
+- 11. Click the Notification tab.

 - 12. Specify email addresses to which a notification should be sent upon task success or failure.
 By default, the email address of the user currently logged in is available.
 User email addresses configured in the User Profile.
 To add another email address, click Add, type the email address in the window that appears, and then click OK.
 By default, email is sent if the task is successful.
-To notify recipients of failed tasks, check the On Failure checkbox. - 13.
-Click OK to save your changes.
+To notify recipients of failed tasks, select On Failure.

+- 13. Click OK to save your changes.